-The promise of yarn, a good idea, needles and time...
+The promise of yarn, a good design, needles and time...

 Have a Fine Knit!